 India's top court strikes down RBI banking ban on cryptocurrency

-India's Supreme Court ruled on Wednesday to allow banks to handle cryptocurrency transactions from exchanges and traders, overturning a ban on such dealings by the central bank that had come as a major blow to the thriving industry.
+India's Supreme Court on Wednesday allowed banks to handle cryptocurrency transactions from exchanges and traders, overturning a ban on such dealings by the central bank that had come as a major blow to the thriving industry.

-The government though is yet to act on these recommendations and is yet to finalize regulations around cryptocurrencies.
-On several occasions, the government along with the central bank had cautioned the public about the risks of cryptocurrencies.
+The government though is yet to act on these recommendations and is yet to finalise regulations around cryptocurrencies.
+On several occasions, the government along with the central bank, had cautioned the public about the risks of cryptocurrencies.
 If the government follows the panel's recommendations, it could signal the end of the road for these digital currencies in India.

+"There continues to be an overarching fear that the government may come out with a law which may be unfavorable but for now this is a good move as the exchanges can go back to crypto-to-fiat trade which had stopped," said Anirudh Rastogi, Founder at Ikigai Law, a firm that represented crypto exchanges in the lawsuit.
+Governments around the world have been looking into ways to regulate cryptocurrencies and no major economy has taken the drastic step of placing a blanket ban on owning digital currencies, even though concerns have been raised on the misuse of consumer data and its likely impact on the financial system.

+The need for regulations surrounding digital currencies has also gained momentum after Facebook Inc announced plans to launch its cryptocurrency, Libra.
+Several central banks around the world are also considering issuing their own digital currencies in the next few years, the Bank for International Settlements (BIS) said in a report in January this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)